seomoz/gevent-soup/README.txt

-This is a version of Gevent based on taking version 4.3.2 (the most recent production version) and editing it so that the html.parser back-end has a gevent-aware mode.
+This is a version of Beautiful Soup based on taking version 4.3.2 (the most recent production version) and editing it so that the html.parser back-end has a gevent-aware mode.

 It's very simple.
 What we do is call gevent.sleep(0) to voluntarily